sayantani1/ARM-templates/domain-join-winrm/README.md

 Description of Template
 =======================

-This template joins the VM to an existing domain.
+This template creates a new VM and joins the VM to an existing domain.

 REQUIREMENTS
 - Existing domain controller